 Croats, just like Russians, eat buckwheat regularly, but in London, I could only find it in health food shops.
 The quality?
 Nowhere near ours.
 So, into the suitcase it goes.

 Most Croats are partial to our oldest sweets brand Kraš.
-Their praline Bajadera, Griotte, and Ledene Kocke [ice cubes] have been a staple gift when visiting friends.
+Their praline Bajadera, Griotte, and Ledene Kocke [ice cubes] count as staple Croatian gifts when visiting friends.
 I’d pack dozens of the smallest Bajadera boxes and hand them out as gifts to my London friends.